 African buffaloes are dangerous

-The ‘Cape buffalo’ (Syncerus caffer caffer) as a subspecies of the ‘African buffalo’ (Syncerus caffer) is the typical buffaloes species of the Southern African savannah biome.
-The denomination of ‘African Black Death’ was coined by trophy hunters, who not fatally shot buffalos and when hunting down the wounded animals, were attacked by them.
-Marketing folks later on liked to spice up their safari advertisements with this expression and the name stuck.
+The ‘Cape buffalo’ (Syncerus caffer caffer) as a subspecies of the ‘African buffalo’ (Syncerus caffer) is the typical Southern African savannah biome buffalo species.
+The denomination of ‘African Black Death’ was coined by trophy hunters, who not fatally shot buffalos and, when hunting down the wounded animals, were attacked by them.
+Later, marketing folks liked to spice up their safari advertisements with this expression, and the name was stuck.

-As with all other African Big Game, buffaloes are not dangerous by themselves to humans, but only if they get attacked, feel threatened, or cornered they will defend themselves.
+As with all other African Big Game, buffaloes are not dangerous to humans, but they will defend themselves if they get attacked, feel threatened, or are cornered.
 An African buffalo breeding herd can be compared to a herd of wild cattle.
 They roam around for food and water, send out pathfinders, and protect the vulnerable and young in their midst.
-For humans on foot, the only danger is getting in their path when moving especially when stampeding.
+For humans on foot, the only danger is getting in their path when moving—especially when stampeding.

 Dagha-Boys are dangerous